mattsears/nyan-cat-formatter/README.md

 $ rspec spec -f NyanCatMusicFormatter
 ```

-And enjoy the site of Nyan Cat running across your terminal to the Nyan Cat song!
+And enjoy the sight of Nyan Cat running across your terminal to the Nyan Cat song!

 **2. Play the song by default when you run your specs:**